-The SENDCo will work in collaboration with all members of staff to ensure that the provision is the most effective for the students it is targeted at.
-Teaching and support staff will regularly provide feedback on students' learning, this will include evidence of work and the effectiveness of strategies and provision that have been employed.
+The SENDCo will work in collaboration with all members of staff to ensure that the provision being provided is the most effective for the students it is targeted at.
+Teaching and support staff will regularly provide feedback on students learning, this will include evidence of work and the effectiveness of strategies and provision that have been employed.

-The 'continuous assessment' system will be used to look at a students' performance across the year as well as to compare students' progress to that of their peers.
-Other useful data that feeds into building a complete picture of a student's needs will include attendance, attitude to learning, behaviour, commendations/demerits, health and well-being.
+The 'continuous assessment' system will be used to look at a students performance across the year as well as to compare students' progress to that of their peers.
+Other useful data which can feed into building a better picture of a student's needs will include attendance, attitude to learning, behaviour, commendations/demerits, health and well-being.

-The key individuals involved in monitoring and evaluation of Special Educational needs include: Heads of Achievements, Pastoral Leads, Attendance officer, Parents/Carers, Senior Curriculum leaders and the Assistant SENDCo.
+The key people in monitoring and evaluation of Special Educational needs include: Heads of Achievements, Pastoral Leads, Attendance officer, Parents, Senior Curriculum leaders and the Assistant SENDCo.

-The SENDCo will use the above information to coordinate appropriate strategies with the aim of developing a student into an independent and resilient learner.
+The SENDCo will use the above information of the students need to coordinate appropriate strategies to develop a student into an independent and resilient learner.
 These strategies will be monitored and evaluated through the use of provision plans which will be created using evidence from the classroom.
 These will provide information on strategies and methods that support a student's learning.

-Monitoring and Evaluation will be done through a process of "Assess, Plan, Do, Review".
-This feedback loop will take into account the views of staff, parents/carers and students in developing the most appropriate and cohesive plan for the removal of learning barriers.
+Monitoring and Evaluation will be done through a process of "Assess, Plan, Do, Review" this feedback loop will take into account the views of staff, parents and students in developing the most appropriate and cohesive plan for the removal of learning barriers.